Data Processing Agreement

 | Vercel Inc. | Frontend CDN hosting (no personal data stored) | EU-routed CDN |

 All primary data storage is within the EU.
-No personal data is transferred outside the EEA.
-The Processor will inform the Controller of any intended changes to sub-processors with at least 14 days notice, giving the Controller the opportunity to object.
+Data transfers outside the EEA are protected by Standard Contractual Clauses (SCCs) as required by GDPR Chapter V. The Processor will inform the Controller of any intended changes to sub-processors with at least 14 days notice, giving the Controller the opportunity to object.

 5.5 Assist the Controller with data subject rights